n-szulc/fingeRNAt/README.md

 * Soergel
 * Tversky

-The abovementioned Distance Metrics calculations were implemented based on code [github.com/varun-parthasarathy/crux-fr-sprint/blob/master/DistanceMetrics.py](github.com/varun-parthasarathy/crux-fr-sprint/blob/master/DistanceMetrics.py) under MIT license.
+Some of a Distance Metrics calculations were implemented based on code [github.com/varun-parthasarathy/crux-fr-sprint/blob/master/DistanceMetrics.py](github.com/varun-parthasarathy/crux-fr-sprint/blob/master/DistanceMetrics.py) under MIT license.

 > **_NOTE:_** **Tanimoto coefficient works only for SIFt with binary values**, therefore it may not work on input SIFt wrapped with `Counter` wrapper.

 > **_NOTE 2:_** It automatically replaces `None` with 0, meaning that Distance Metrics can be calculated for SIFt type `FULL`, which was called without `-h2o` parameter.

+> **_NOTE 3_**. **Tversky coefficient** is not symmetric.
+By default, in the resulting matrix, the reference molecules are in columns, while compared molecules in rows.
+Also it has a hard-coded α and β coefficients with a widely used values of α=1 and β=0 (eg., see: Leung et al. "SuCOS is Better than RMSD for Evaluating Fragment Elaboration and Docking Poses").
+To modify this behaviour or coefficient values, please modify the function `tversky(self, p_vec, q_vec)` in the `code/DistanceMetrics.py` module.

 ### Outputs